See answer

 There is no cure for HIV or AIDS.
 However, treatments for HIV are so effective that they prevent AIDS from developing in nearly every case.
 Treatments can also effectively lower the risk of transmitting HIV between sexual partners.

-On myHIVteam, the social network for people with HIV, more than 38,000 people come together to ask questions, give advice, and share their stories with others who understand life with HIV.
+On myHIVteam, the social network for people with HIV and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 What questions do you have about HIV/AIDS?
-Share your insights in the comments below, or start a conversation by posting on myHIVteam.
+Do you want to know your HIV status?
+Share your insights in the comments below, or start a conversation by posting on your Activities page.

 A myHIVteam Subscriber